“They shall be holy to their God and not profane the name of their God.”

 Conversely, if the world sees the people who are casual with God, we just kind of appease God with religious motions week after week, after week, and kind of a dull drudgery, if they see a people who are casual with sin, don’t really look that different from the rest of the world and lack joy in following and worshiping God, then that will reflect on the reputation of God in the eyes of those around us.

 So, I would ask you, what are you communicating about the nature of God in your life?
 What are you communicating about the nature of God in your family?
 What is your church communicating about the nature of God to the world around you?
 We need to ask this question soberly, honestly, humbly, and we need to pray.

-We pray in our lives and our families and our churches help us to reflect all these things.
-God, when people in the world see our lives and our families and our churches, may they see a people who fear you and revere you and loves you and glorify you with joy, and love worshiping you, and don’t see like following you as a matter of religious routine and rote, meaningless, thoughtless begrudging following of your laws.
+God we pray in our lives and our families and our churches help us to reflect all these things.
+When people in the world see our lives, may they see a people who fear you and revere you.
+Who love you and glorify you with joy.
+And who love worshiping you, and don’t see like following you as a matter of religious routine and rote, meaningless, thoughtless begrudging following of your laws.
 God, we pray that we would be a people who are eagerly following you, who are in love with you, and it’s evident in the way we love and serve the people around us.
 God, we want your character to be cleared through us.
 So, help us, we pray, not to profane your name.
 Help us to honor your name in the world around us.

 God We pray for that today.
-I pray in my life today, and those who are listening to this today, God, please, please, please use our lives today to reflect well upon your name.
+I pray in my life today, and those who are listening to this today.
+Just as it reminds us in Leviticus 21:6, God, please, please, please use our lives today to reflect well upon your name.
 Use our lives today, we pray, to cause your name to be more hallowed in the people around us.
-Use our families.
-Use our churches this week, oh please, to cause your name to be more hallowed in the community, in the world around us.
+God, use our families.
+Use our churches this week.
+Cause your name to be more hallowed in the community, in the world around us.
 We pray this for the sake of your name.
 Keep us from profaning it in Jesus’ name.
 We pray these things.
 Amen.